-The preparation of financial statements and accompanying notes in conformity with generally accepted accounting principles requires that we make estimates and assumptions that affect the amounts reported.
+The preparation of financial statements and accompanying notes in conformity with U.S. generally accepted accounting principles generally accepted in the United States requires that we make estimates and assumptions that affect the amounts reported.
 Changes in the facts and circumstances could have a significant impact on the resulting financial statements.
 We believe the following critical accounting policies affect our more complex judgments and estimates.
-We also have other policies that we consider to be key accounting policies, such as our policies for revenue recognition; however, these policies do not meet the definition of critical accounting estimates because they do not generally require us to make estimates or judgments that are difficult or subjective.